The 211th issue of the Revue d'Histoire de la Shoah, the first from the new editorial board headed by Audrey Kichelewski

 Managing editor: Audrey Kichelewski (University of Strasbourg / Institut Universitaire de France) and

-Editorial committee: Claire Andrieu (Sciences Po),
+Editorial Board: Claire Andrieu (Sciences Po),

 Hélène Dumas (CNRS, IHTP),